GianniGM/echoBot/README.md

 # EchoBot

-A Telegram bot sample written in go, it use a fork of [Telebot](https://github.com/cortinico/telebot) from [cortinico](https://github.com/cortinico).
+A Telegram bot sample written in go, it uses a fork of [Telebot](https://github.com/cortinico/telebot) from [cortinico](https://github.com/cortinico).

 ## Usage